mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 + ---
 ```

-Mantra, in this case, expects to find a js file with the name of the folder (main.js), which is a Node.js module with the following properties.
+Mantra, in this case, expects to find a and optional js file with the name of the folder (main.js), which is a Node.js module exposing the following properties:

-This module should exposed two properties:
-* Start: defines some properties described below.
+* Start (optional): defines some properties described below.
 * Install (optional): used by Mantra when the component is installed or uninstalled

 Following the example, main.js is a Node.js module which exposes some Mantra properties: